Get More HVAC Leads With These 11 Low-Cost Ideas

 - Respond to messages quickly to win more HVAC jobs.

-- Ask every customer to leave a review once the job is complete.
+- Ask every new customer to leave a review once the job is complete.

 Many HVAC contractors start with Angi or HomeAdvisor, two popular lead generation sites that match you with residential and commercial HVAC leads in your area for a small fee per lead.

-Thumbtack is another option—you can join it for free, and you only pay when a potential customer reaches out directly to you.
+Thumbtack is another option—you can join it for free, and you only pay when a new customer reaches out directly to you.

 The more places your business is listed online, the more leads you’ll get.
 Here are the most popular places for HVAC companies to create online listings:

-- Google Business — A free Google Business Profile is the easiest way to help local searchers find you and turn into leads.
-Fill out your company contact information, add your service categories, and collect reviews from your customers that show your business is trustworthy.
+- Google Business.
+A free Google Business Profile (formerly Google My Business) is the easiest way to help local searchers find you.
+Fill out your company contact info, add your services, and share photos of your work.
+It’s also a place for your customers to leave reviews.

-- Bing Places — Bing is the second most-used search engine in the world with over 1 billion searches per month.
-Claim your HVAC company listing on Bing and add contact details, photos of your work, and a call to action button (like ‘Contact us’) that takes leads to the booking form on your website.
+- Bing Places.
+Claim your HVAC company listing on Bing—the second most-used search engine in the world—and add contact details, photos of your work, and a call to action button (like ‘Contact us’) that sends leads to your website.

-- Yelp for Business — With over 90 million visitors each month, Yelp can get you on the map and reach more people who need HVAC services.
-A potential customer can call, find a link to your website, or request a quote directly from your Yelp listing.
+- Yelp for Business.
+When a potential customer finds your Yelp listing, they can call you directly, click a link to your website, or request a quote directly from the listing.
 Once you verify your free listing, get even more leads by running Yelp Ads.

 Run Google Local Services Ads

-These ads appear in Google Search results above organic results and regular Google ads.
-Unlike other Google ads, Local Services Ads only target people in your service area, and you only pay for leads that contact you.
+The main difference between Google Search Ads and Google Local Services Ads is that Local Services Ads only target people in your service area, and you only pay for leads that contact you.

 For example, a potential lead who searches for “furnace repair in Chicago” may see something like this: